 Ordinarily … modification should not be granted where a party relies upon events that actually were anticipated at the time it entered into a decree … The Settlement expressly anticipated an influx, and provided that, if one occurred, the government would be given more time to release minors or place them in licensed programs … And, even if the parties did not anticipate an influx of this size, we cannot fathom how a “suitably tailored” response to the change in circumstances would be to exempt an entire category of migrants [accompanied minors] from the Settlement, as opposed to, say, relaxing certain requirements applicable to all migrants.(23)

-These objections could also be levelled at the Trump administration’s request – namely, that the Flores Settlement expressly contemplates and provides for situations of “influx,” and in any case, that the modifications sought by the Trump administration (to enable families to be detained indefinitely in non-licensed facilities) are not a “suitably tailored” response.
+These objections could also be leveled at the Trump administration’s request – namely, that the Flores Settlement expressly contemplates and provides for situations of “influx,” and in any case, that the modifications sought by the Trump administration (to enable families to be detained indefinitely in non-licensed facilities) are not a “suitably tailored” response.
 The Trump administration in turn has argued that circumstances have changed dramatically since 2015 to justify a different outcome, arguing that there have been more substantial increases in border crossings and that the increases are essentially the result of Court action.(24)

 It remains to be seen whether this will provide a sufficiently persuasive basis for the District Court to find that modification of the Flores Settlement is warranted.
 If the Flores Settlement remains in place, the Trump administration will be required to release detained children “without unnecessary delay” (within an average of 20 days).
 This means releasing their parents too, if the Trump administration intends to remain faithful to its announced policy of maintaining family unity.